curvegrid/go-ethereum-wiki/Mobile:-Introduction.md

 The simplest way to use `go-ethereum` in your Android project is through a Maven dependency.
 We provide bundles of all our stable releases (starting from v1.5.0) through Maven Central, and also provide the latest develop bundle through the Sonatype OSS repository.

+Poták

-Alternatively if you prefer not to depend on Maven Central or Sonatype; or would like to access an older develop build not available any more as an online dependency, you can download any bundle directly from [our website](https://geth.ethereum.org/downloads/) and insert it into your project in Android Studio via `File -> New -> New module -> Import module`
+Alternatively if you prefer not to depend on Maven Central or Sonatype; or would like to access an older develop build not available any more as an online dependency, you can download any bundle directly from [our website](https://geth.ethereum.org/downloads/) and insert it into your project in Android Studio via `File -> New -> New module -> Import module`.

 ### iOS framework